 The pooled data also revealed the maximum number of flowers per plant (148.06), flower diameter (5.93 cm), flowering duration (56.22 days), weight of flower (5.01 g), flower yield per plant (0.74 kg), the cost: benefit ratio during the year 2022-2023 and 2023-2024 (4.98 and 5.77, respectively) were recorded maximum in the treatment combination of 75% RDF + 1.5ml/L nano urea foliar application. whereas; the minimum number of flowers per plant (126.43), flower diameter (4.95 cm), flowering duration (days) (53.39 days), was recorded with 50 % RDF (T11). while minimum fresh weight of flower (3.81 g) and flower yield per plant (0.49 kg) was recorded with 50 % RDF + 2ml/L nano urea soil application (T14).

 The observed maximum duration of flowering, flower diameter and number of flowers might be due to the healthy and vigorous growth of french marigold plants enhanced by additional nitrogen fertilisation through nano-urea spray that stored sufficient amounts of photosynthates, which promoted early flowering in french marigold plants, which continued up to a later stage of crop growth.
-Other than this, it has also been observed that nitrogen can enhance localised cytokinin biosynthesis in plants (Ding et al., 2014), and an increased level of cytokinin can regulate the number of flowers in plants (Barazesh and Mc Steen, 2008).
-The research results are in conformity with the findings of Kaur and Kumar (2001) in the verbena plant and Dogra and Sirohi (2020) in the pansy plant; they reported that increasing the levels of nitrogen increased the duration of flowering and the number of flowers per plant.
-Enhancement in flowering attributes might also be evident from excellent physiological and biochemical activities due to conjoint application of chemical fertilizers, nano urea soil and foliar application.
+Other than this, it has also been observed that nitrogen can enhance localised cytokinin biosynthesis in plants (Ding et al., 2014), and an increased level of cytokinin can regulate the number of flowers in plants (Barazesh & Mc Steen, 2008).
+The research results conform with the findings of Kaur and Kumar (2001) in the verbena plant and Dogra and Sirohi (2020) in the pansy plant; they reported that increasing the levels of nitrogen increased the duration of flowering and the number of flowers per plant.
+Enhancement in flowering attributes might also be evident from excellent physiological and biochemical activities due to the conjoint application of chemical fertilizers, nano urea soil, and foliar application.

 The behaviour of increasing the number of flowers, average flower weight and flower yield might be due to the application of an additional dose of nitrogen with RDF to the French marigold plants in combination with nano-urea because nitrogen is an important component of enzymes, vitamins, and chlorophyll molecules and is involved in nucleic and amino acid synthesis and protein production, which is important for cell growth and development.
 Nitrogen also affects the absorption and distribution of all other nutrients in the plant that are particularly important to the plant during flowering, and development (Carranca et al., 2018).
-The results obtained were in conformity with the findings of Reddy and Goyal (2020) in strawberry.
+The results obtained paralleled the findings of Reddy and Goyal (2020) in strawberry.

 The increment in fresh weight of French marigold plants might be due to significant improvements in all the growth parameters, such as plant height, plant spread, number of laterals etc. The present findings are in association with the findings of Midde et al., (2022), who reported in rice that the application of nano-urea increased dry matter production.
 Rajonee et al., (2016) reported a higher dry weight of Ipomoea aquatica (Kalmi) plants treated with nano-nitrogen fertiliser.